 There are many good longboard brands available.
 Each brand of board is made for individuals of a different skill level.
 There are brands of longboards that are ideal for individuals who are starting out, and there are brands that are better for individuals who are skating at an advanced level.

 Our Top 10 Most Popular Longboard Brands

 Sector 9 – Affordable and Attractive Longboards for Beginners

 Sector 9 started out with a bunch of good friends hanging out in their La Jolla backyard.
 One of the guys would teasingly refer to the others as nine balls and the area where they all hung out as “sector 9”.
 The name stuck, and a revolution in longboards began.

-Sector 9 are perfect longboards for beginners.
-They have a sturdy design and are made from quality materials and are more affordable than some of the higher end brands.
+Sector 9 is perfect longboards for beginners.
+They have a sturdy design and are made from quality materials and are more affordable than some of the higher-end brands.

 Landyachtz Longboards – Unprecedented Quality and Stunning Diversity